betty-van/100-days-of-code/r1-log.md

   - Implementation of linked list, hash table, BST, and stack & queue in node.js

 ## Day 20: 11-9- 19
+  - Completed freeCodeCamp Product Landing Page for Responsive Web Design certification
+  - Updated portfolio website to include that project and fix skill list and change about me section

 ## Day 21: 11-10-19